THE MOMENT OF TRANSFORMATION

-Your prayers or any other religious works you do cannot win or earn God’s love, acceptance, approval, favor, or blessings for you.
+Your prayers or any other religious works you do cannot win or earn God’s love, acceptance, approval, favour or blessings for you.

 Nothing pleases God as faith in the person and finished work of Jesus alone.
-When you trust completely in the Lord Jesus Christ and His finished work, you are wholly pleasing or acceptable to God (Eph.
+When you trust completely in the Lord Jesus Christ and His finished work, you are completely pleasing or accepted to God (Eph.
 1:6).

 God loves the born-again believers in Christ just as He loves His only begotten Son, Jesus Christ (John 17:23).